 The optimal goal is that at the conclusion of the retreat, you are inspired and truly committed to your new journey, ready to embody a new lifestyle, improve your wellness habits and strive for an open mindset.

-We hope this will be one of many retreats, courses and steps that you take in your personal transformation and we hope to be part of your continued life-long learning.
+We hope this will be one of many retreats, therapies, courses and steps that you take in your personal transformation and we hope to be part of your continued life-long learning.

 How should I prepare for my retreat?